SCOLIOSIS X-RAY IMAGING

 Young boy in X-ray machine

 Our 3D X-ray digital system provides low-dose, full-body, stereo-radiographic images of patients in a functional position.
 For instance, the system, described as a bi-planar device, provides two perpendicular fan beams of X-rays and proprietary detectors.
 The proprietary detectors travel vertically while scanning the patient.
-In seconds, the EOS exam produces two simultaneous frontal and lateral, low-dose images or views of the whole body, It can also provide X-rays of particular body parts in the same short time.
-Similarly, your physician may select a particular position for the exam including standing, bending, squatting, or sitting in a chair.
+In seconds, the EOS exam produces two simultaneous frontal and lateral, low-dose images or views of the whole body.
+It can also provide X-rays of particular body parts in the same short time.
+Similarly, your physician may select a particular position for the exam including standing, bending, squatting, or sitting in a chair for a scoliosis X-ray.

 Our 3D X-ray digital system represents the latest advancements in imaging technology.
 It provides a comprehensive and patient-centered approach to diagnosing and managing musculoskeletal conditions like Scoliosis.
 With its low-dose imaging, detailed 3D reconstructions, and advanced analysis capabilities, our system empowers us to provide personalized and effective care for patients with scoliosis and other spinal disorders.